 Charles Walker’s musical versatility is demonstrated through his strong, passionate vocals, monstrous saxophone leads and funky keyboard parts.
 Walker, once a stand-up and improvisational comedian, is known for his spontaneous, engaging banter.
 Walker also spends hours planning and rehearsing the band’s show so it is musically tight AND visually engaging.
 One fan said, “I had to go to the bathroom for two hours but held it because I didn’t want to miss a minute!”
 Porsche Carmon shares the lead vocal role as well as performing on congas, which adds another dimension and excitement to the performance.
-(Nasty Nate P lays rhythms on guitar, The Sledgehammer backs the band on bass, while Josh Mchatten nails down drums.)
+(Nathan P lays rhythms on guitar, Brian Kennedy backs the band on bass, while Josh McHatten nails down drums.)